-The following is an excerpt from our Digi-Board ‘Review of governance practices for year to February 2022’ report.
+The following is an excerpt from our Digi-Board ‘Review of Governance Practices for the year to February 2022’ report.
 To view the full report, click here.

 Overall Results